 Why?
 Because the benefits are also shared by all.

-Diversity Sponsorship Builds Dream Teams for Superstar Leaders
+Diversity Sponsorship Programs Build Dream Teams for Superstar Leaders

 “I have created a network of talent that I would walk through fire for, and they would walk through fire for me.
 That is what creates capacity and followership.” — Ann Fandozzi, CEO of Ritchie Bros., as quoted in Wisdom Warriors: Journeys Through Leadership and Life